 Best Day Trips from Boston: Fort Williams Park and Portland, Maine

-Fort Williams Park in Cape Elizabeth, Maine, is less than two hours’ drive up north from Boston and it’s a great place for seeing historical landmarks, spending time at the park, and doing some short hikes on
+Fort Williams Park in Cape Elizabeth, Maine, is less than two hour drive north from Boston (it’s super easy to take the bus to Portland from Boston!) and it’s a great place for seeing historical landmarks, spending time at the park, and doing some short hikes on the rocky shoreline.

 Fort Williams Park is where the famous Portland Head Light is standing, and it is indeed a very impressive lighthouse.
 Completed in 1791, it is the oldest lighthouse in Maine and had an important part in the history of the area.
 Initially, it was used to help ships avoid the rocky shores on their way to Portland Harbor, and later also had a significant role during the Civil War.
 The museum next to the beautiful white lighthouse tells more about its history.